zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-adb/oml-notebooks/oml-notebooks.md

 ### Task 2.2: Call the SQL Interpreter and run SQL Statements
-To call the SQL interpreter and run SQL statements:
+Let’s create another paragraph to call the SQL interpreter and run SQL statements:

 1. Edit the paragraph tag and type ``%sql`` to call the SQL interpreter.
 2. Type ``select table_name from user_tables`` and click Run.
 The command returns the table names in a tabular format - a table with one column `TABLE_NAME`, as shown in the screenshot: